(A) Dental health resource shortage areas shall include the following:

 (e) Demonstrates the population in the area experiences significant barriers to obtaining dental care; or

-(f) Has previously been designated to be a dental health manpower shortage area as described in paragraph (A)(1) of this rule but upon regular re-determination by the director, no longer meets the criteria of paragraph (A)(1) of this rule.
+(f) Has previously been designated to be a dental health professional shortage area as described in paragraph (A)(1) of this rule and has a population to dentist ratio exceeding four thousand to one.

-(B) In determining whether to approve an area, facility or population as a health resource shortage area, the director shall consider:
+(B) In determining priorities among dental health resource shortage areas, the director shall consider:

 (1) Population groups that experience special oral health problems such as low-income, medicaid, minority, migrant, homeless, nursing home residents and other population groups determined by the director to have special oral health problems;